 Extract elements from audio tracks in order to use them in your creations, whether you’re looking for insights on a drum rhythm to accompany gameplay or piano music to match a lighting ambiance.

-We are now developing Spleeter Pro, a faster, more efficient and accurate version, that will be available as an API.
+We have developed Spleeter Pro, a faster, more efficient and accurate version, that will be available as an API.

 You can already try our open source version below and reach out to learn more about Spleeter Pro.

 Spleeter Free - open source